Patriciapavia/ruby-2-way-market/README.md

 # user stories for my app

-1. As a player, I want to be able to buy individual product, so I don't have to go shoping.
+1. As a seller, I want to be able to buy individual product, so I don't have to go shoping.

 Implication: users should be able to view the details of individual product before purchase, rather than buying without knowing the identity of the product.